vinzv/oma-welcome/README.md

 om-welcome
 ===========

-This is the om-welcome - Welcome OpenMandriva
+This is the om-welcome - Welcome to OpenMandriva

 designed to introduce new users to the OpenMandriva distro and also integrate common tasks for post-installation distro